aimteaj/aimteaj.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
-I am an Assistant Professor in the Department of Electrical Engineering and Computer Science at Florida Atlantic University and the Director of the **Secure Prediction, Edge AI and Multimodal LLM (SPEED) Lab**.
+I am a tenure-track Assistant Professor in the Department of Electrical Engineering and Computer Science at Florida Atlantic University.
+I also serve as a Faculty Fellow at the Institute for Sensing and Embedded Network Systems Engineering (I-SENSE) at FAU.
+Besides that, I am the Founding Director of the **Secure Prediction, Edge AI and Multimodal LLM Lab [SPEED Lab](https://www.speedlab.network)**.

-My research focuses on building **robust, secure, and efficient AI systems**, with an emphasis on federated learning, vision language models, multimodal large language models, and edge intelligence.
-I am particularly interested in advancing adversarial robustness, distributed optimization, and trustworthy multimodal AI for real world deployment.
+My research focuses on building **robust, secure, efficient, and trustworthy AI systems**, with an emphasis on large vision-language models, agentic AI, federated learning, multimodal LLMs, and edge intelligence.
+I am particularly interested in control-theory of large language models and practical deployment of the frameworks in autonomous transportation, smart city, surveillance and operational intelligence for mission critical contexts, underwater and healthcare.

-My work has been supported by the **National Science Foundation (NSF)** and the **U.S. Department of Homeland Security (DHS)**.
-Our research has been published in leading venues including CVPR, ICDCS, and COMPSAC, with recent contributions on robust federated learning under data scarcity and adversarial meta-learning.
+My work has been supported by the **National Science Foundation (NSF)**, **U.S. Department of Homeland Security (DHS)**, **National Artificial Intelligence Research Resource (NAIRR) Pilot** and **ORAU Research Innovation Partnership Grant**.
+Our research has been published in leading venues including CVPR, AAAI, ICCV, BigData, ICDCS, ICMLA, COMPSAC, and IEEE Transactions.

-At SPEED Lab, we aim to design AI systems that are secure by design, adaptive under heterogeneity, and efficient for deployment across distributed and resource constrained environments.

 ## Research Interests

+- Large Vision-Language Models and Multimodal LLMs
-- Federated Learning and Federated Meta Learning
+- Federated Learning and Distributed Inference
-- Vision Language Models and Multimodal LLMs
+- Agentic and Trustworthy AI
 - Adversarial Robustness and AI Security
 - Distributed and Edge AI Systems
-- Secure and Efficient Machine Learning
+- Quantum AI

 I am always interested in collaborating on research that advances secure and scalable AI systems.